 Leveraging voter-approved bonds: Building on success

-- Finishing the Eastside Community Center: Metro Parks is working with civic partners to develop a 55,000 square-foot community center that will serve an economically distressed area of Tacoma.
-We request $2.5 million from the state capital budget to fund the last dollars needed to complete this $29 million project.
-These capital dollars will complement city, philanthropic, school district, and anticipated federal contributions (through New Market Tax Credits) that are investing in this transformative project.
+- Finishing the Eastside Community Center: Metro Parks is working with civic partners to build a 55,000 square-foot community center that will serve an economically distressed area of Tacoma.
+We request $2.5 million from the state capital budget to complete this $31 million project.
+These capital dollars will complement city, philanthropic, school district, and federal contributions (through New Market Tax Credits).
+These are the last dollars needed to fund this transformative project.

 - Fund the Youth Athletic Facilities (YAF) program at the requested $12 million level.
 This investment will help youth across the state remain physically active and socially engaged.
 MPT anticipates submitting multiple grant applications.

 - Fully fund the Youth Recreation Facilities grant program for the biennium which includes $1.2 million for the Boys and Girls Club portion of the Eastside Community Center.

 - Fund the Governor’s request for a $120 million investment in the state Recreation and Conservation Office (RCO) program.

 - Support legislative initiatives to expand community access services for individuals with intellectual and developmental disabilities in order to increase access to community based programing, expand funding for mental health services, and support programs that provide pathways to community and employment.

 MPT proposes legislation that expands our ability to fairly compensate our elected commissioners for their service to the MPT board.

 - Current law (RCW 35.61.150) limits the compensation to commissioners to $114 per day they serve in their official capacity at MPT.
 There is also an annual limit of $10,944 per year.
 These limits amounts are increased per inflation every 5 years by OFM.